20kdc/reimagined-pancake/Reference/0_Structs/Color.md

 ## getset red = Float

-The red adjustment of the Color.
-Typically between UNKNOWN and UNKNOWN - UNKNOWN means no change.
+The red of the Color.
+Between 0 and 255, inclusive.

 *No Chapter*

 ## getset green = Float

-The green adjustment of the Color.
-Typically between UNKNOWN and UNKNOWN - UNKNOWN means no change.
+The green of the Color.
+Between 0 and 255, inclusive.

 *No Chapter*

 ## getset blue = Float

-The blue adjustment of the Color.
-Typically between UNKNOWN and UNKNOWN - UNKNOWN means no change.
+The blue of the Color.
+Between 0 and 255, inclusive.

 *No Chapter*

-## getset gray = Float
+## getset alpha = Float

-The gray adjustment of the Color.
-Typically between UNKNOWN and UNKNOWN - UNKNOWN means no change.
+The alpha of the Color.
+Between 0 and 255, inclusive.

 *No Chapter*